appu1232/Discord-Selfbot/README.md

 # A Discord selfbot with various commands

-A selfbot that has various in-built commands as well as the ability to dynamically add commands using the ``>add`` command on discord.
+A selfbot that has various useful in-built commands as well as the ability to dynamically add custom commands right from Discord.

 ## Features